maruthiprithivi/agent_zero/README.md

 ### Continuous Integration

-Agent Zero uses GitHub Actions for continuous integration:
+Agent One uses GitHub Actions for continuous integration:

 - **CI Workflow**: Automatically runs tests and linting on each push and pull request
 - **Publish Workflow**: Handles publishing to PyPI when a new release is created